ssloxford/auto-phy-fingerprint/README.md

 # Automatic PHY-layer Fingerprinting

-This project implements an end-to-end system for automatic fingerprinting of transmitters at the physical layer, incorporating capture, demodulation, model training, fingerprinting and fingerprint tracking.
+This project implements an end-to-end system for automatic fingerprinting of transmitters at the physical layer, incorporating capture, demodulation, model training, fingerprinting, fingerprint tracking and visualisation.

 The system is built on a modular framework to permit simple variation at each stage.